tsukudabuddha/dictionary/README.md

 # Dictionary Take Home Assignment
 ## Disclaimers:
 - I used ChatGPT for the valid word finding solution.
-I feel that the problem was appropriate for ChatGPT and I wanted to spend some more time showing some react native code... also I've been meaning to checkout Tamagui for awhile and I decided to use it once I heard there was a take home assignment 😁
+I feel that the provided problem was a good candidate to be solved by ChatGPT and I wanted to spend some more time showing some react native code... also I've been meaning to checkout Tamagui for awhile and I decided to use it once I heard there was a take home assignment 😁
 - The Tamagui + Solito + Next + Expo Monorepo was setup using the Tamagui starter (see it's README below)

 ## Files to checkout